When is local search both effective and efficient?: Abstract

 \section{Abstract}

-Many combinatorial optimization problems can be represented by valued constraint satisfaction problems (\VCSP{s}) and the \textit{fitness landscapes} that they generate.
+Combinatorial optimization problems implicitly define \emph{fitness landscapes} that combine the numeric structure of the `fitness' function to be maximized with the combinatorial structure of which assignments are `adjacent'.
 Local search starts at an assignment in this landscape and successively moves assignments until no further improvement is possible among the adjacent assignments.
-Classic analyses of local search algorithms have focused mostly on the question of effectiveness (``did we find a \textit{good} solution?'') and often implicitly assumed that there are no doubts about their efficiency (``did we find it \textit{quickly}?'').
+Classic analyses of local search algorithms have focused more on the question of effectiveness (``did we find a \textit{good} solution?'') and often implicitly assumed that there are no doubts about their efficiency (``did we find it \textit{quickly}?'').
 But there are many reasons to doubt the efficiency of local search.
 Even if we focus on fitness landscapes on the hypercube that are single peaked on every subcube (known as semismooth fitness landscapes, completely unimodal pseudo-Boolean functions, or acyclic unique sink orientations) where effectiveness is obvious, many local search algorithms are known to be inefficient.
+Since fitness landscapes are unwieldy exponentially large objects, we focus on their polynomial-sized representations by instances of valued constraint satisfaction problems (\VCSP).
 We define a ``direction'' for valued constraints such that \emph{directed} \VCSP{s} generate semismooth fitness landscapes.
 We call directed \VCSP{s} \emph{oriented} if they do not have any pair of variables with arcs in both directions.
-Since recognizing if a \VCSP-instance is directed or oriented is \coNP-complete, we generalized oriented \VCSP{s} as \emph{conditionally-smooth} fitness landscapes where the structural property of `conditionally-smooth' \emph{is} recognizable in polynomial time.
+Since recognizing if a \VCSP-instance is directed or oriented is \coNP-complete, we generalized oriented \VCSP{s} as \emph{conditionally-smooth} fitness landscapes where the structural property of `conditionally-smooth' \emph{is} recognizable in polynomial time for a \VCSP-instance.
 We prove that many popular local search algorithms like random ascent, simulated annealing, history-based rules, jumping rules, and the Kernighan-Lin heuristic are very efficient on conditionally-smooth landscapes.
 But conditionally-smooth landscapes are still expressive enough so that other well-regarded local search algorithms like steepest ascent and random facet require a super-polynomial number of steps to find the fitness peak.